 “So there’s a first white paper with the general concepts, that leads to another document with the next level of detail, and so on.”

-Naturally, this cascading approach works best when each white paper is focused and specific.
+Naturally, this approach works best when each white paper is focused and specific.

-Using white papers strategically means evolving from old-fashioned “interruption marketing” to today’s “content marketing.”
+Using white papers strategically means evolving from old-fashioned “interruption marketing” towards today’s “content marketing.”